 Because of the non-linearity of the square root, the mean of this distribution is not simple.
 Unfortunately, is also dependant of the distribution of the original process.
 For normally distributed random variables, it has a mean of

-where is the actual standard deviation of the original process.
-To recover the best estimate of for small n, we need to multiply our standard deviation by a compensation factor of
+is the actual standard deviation of the original process.
+To recover the

 In general, C(n) is not easy to calculate in a general purpose computer language, unless you have access to the Gamma function.
 Even if you do, the Gamma function will overflow for moderately sized n, even while C(n) is bounded.